aca22jht/AugRealityAIArt/README.md

 understand the meaning behind pieces of art, whilst utilising this engaging medium to demystify AI for the general public and bring awareness of IBM Watson.

+## Ideas:
+Features that could be improved and ideas for future development
+1. Connect the app to an upgraded IBM Cloud Text-to-speech instance, so there is no restriction on characters per month (just change API key and URL in backend/TextToSpeechInterface initTextToSpeechInterface() function)
+2. Reduce Text-to-speech audio delay in Chatbot Screen/add pinwheel to speaker icon
+3. Add gltf viewer to PaintingNoArActivity so non-camera/non-AR users can view 3D model
+4. Add Speech-to-text so the user can speak their questions to the chatbot
+5. Add an audio effect to the AR
+6. Add more paintings - with the current implementation, this would involve taking photos of a new painting and adding them to the image database with the arcoreimg tool, adding a new AR animation (.glb file) to the assets (and adding logic to the PaintingArActivity to choose which model to display based on the detected painting), and adding a new Watson Assistant with responses tailored to the new painting

 ## How to use:
-To clone and run this application, you will need to install [Android studio](https://developer.android.com/studio?gclid=CjwKCAjwjMiiBhA4EiwAZe6jQ5tGfYxLxe7SqYGWqkqL7PdCm16dfKPIB2CjhbS3iIwxgcL4NH21nRoCz5oQAvD_BwE&gclsrc=aw.ds) on your computer and git.
+To clone and run this application, you will need to install [Android studio](https://developer.android.com/studio?gclid=CjwKCAjwjMiiBhA4EiwAZe6jQ5tGfYxLxe7SqYGWqkqL7PdCm16dfKPIB2CjhbS3iIwxgcL4NH21nRoCz5oQAvD_BwE&gclsrc=aw.ds) on your computer and Git.
 _*note: you will need an Android device in order for this project to run
 1. clone the repository
 2. click on File-> New-> Project From Version Control